thiagopbarnabe/dapper-tutorial/docs/pages/api/dapper-plus/dapper-plus.md

 - Bulk Delete
 - Bulk Merge

-and more...

-This library is the fatest way to perform saving operations in a database.
+This library is the **fatest way** to perform saving operations in a database.

 Official Website: http://dapper-plus.net/